by Andy Green

 Likewise there is not much detail on ‘The Bullet Project’, an Australian-based record team, which is also using rocket power to aim for 1000 mph.
 They are hoping to start up an education programme around the technology of their car, as BLOODHOUND has done so successfully, and we wish them luck with that.

-Finally, Craig Breedlove, 5 times World Land Speed Record holder, has recently announced that he is supporting a new US record attempt, aiming to run in 2013.
+Finally, Craig Breedlove, 5 times World Land Speed Record holder, has announced that he is supporting a new US record attempt.
 We know least of all about this project but, given Breedlove’s remarkable history, anything is possible.

 Our Engineering Adventure continues to get more exciting!